icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 ---
-title: "P-Rep Installation and Configuration"
+title: "P-Rep Node Installation and Configuration"
-excerpt: "General information about the ICON P-Rep election - https://icon.community/iconsensus/"
+excerpt: "General information about the ICON P-Rep election: https://icon.community/iconsensus/"
 ---

-This document is a guideline about how to install and operate a Public Representative (“P-Rep”) node on the Testnet using a docker.
-P-Reps are the consensus nodes that produce, verify blocks and participate in network policy decisions on the ICON Network.
+This document is a guideline on how to install and operate a Public Representative (“P-Rep”) node on the Testnet using a docker.
+P-Reps are the consensus nodes that produce and verify blocks and participate in network policy decisions on the ICON Network.
 The purpose of the Testnet is to provide a test environment for the P-Rep candidates.
-The Candidates can simulate various activities such as block production to check technical stability of the nodes on the Testnet.
-(The node operation guideline on the ICON Mainnet for the elected P-Reps will be released in the future.)
+The candidates can simulate various activities, such as block production to check technical stability of the nodes, on the Testnet.
+The node operation guideline on the ICON Mainnet for the elected P-Reps will be released in the future.

 ## Intended Audience